nateschor/ML-Knowledge-Base/ML_Knowledge_Base_Vault/Table of Contents.md

 How does Vitaly sign off the code.
 Sharing screen while vitaly looks at logs and diffs.
 Cover pull requests (or just link the git resources again)

 1. After you have checked of all boxes created in [[#Planning the new analyses]], open a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
-2. Screenshare with Vitaly while Vitaly looks at the [[logr]] logs and diffs
+2. Screenshare with Vitaly while Vitaly looks at the [[logr]] logs and diffs on two windows opened on the same monitor side by side
 3. Make any changes suggested, repeating step 2 as needed
 4. After getting Vitaly's approval, follow [[GitHub and GitLab#Merge Request Workflow]]
 5. Start again with [[#Planning the new analyses]]